 eLearning courses are stored on modern LMSes to train and develop employees.
 These eLearning courses range from simple to complex and this includes—text-based courses, animated explainer videos, interactive courses, and simulated courses.
 Courses stored on the LMS are learning materials meant to train and develop a learner’s skills.
 They can be accessed from home.

 All of this happens while the LMS tracks, records, and guides the learners through the entire activity.
 The data generated via the activities of the learners is processed as information on the learning habits of the employees.
-The LMS then generates reports that outline the strengths and weaknesses, areas of improvement, and the progress of the learners, which is presented to the administrators (generally the HR and L&D teams) as a bird’s eye view on the entire training activity.
+As a result, the LMS then generates reports to outline the strengths and weaknesses, areas of improvement, and the progress of the learners, which is presented to the administrators (generally the HR and L&D teams) as a bird’s eye view on the entire training activity.

 As learners begin to enrol and complete courses, the LMS presents them with certificates of completion.

 Certificates are presented to learners who successfully attend and complete a course.
-These are one-time authenticators or indicators of success.
+Hence, they are temporary indicators of success.
 These are yearly or biannual certificates.
 Learners renew them at the end of the period.

 How Does the Modern LMS Help?

 Today, the modern learning management system is the most efficient way to carry out many activities that were once carried out in a traditional setting like—onboarding, general training, compliance certifying, training the extended enterprise, and acting as knowledge or data storehouses.
 Not only do they totally eliminate the need for a teacher and a classroom, but an LMS also eliminates the high costs associated with traditional training, mainly—lecturers fee, rent for the venue, paying for travelling employees, and the time + energy required to achieve this task.